OndrejM/puppet-inginea/README.md

 TODO:
  - backup
-  - add rsync configuration to copy mysql dumps into staging directory
   - add sh configuration support to backupninja
   - configure sh backup to create a new git version from staging directory
   - push git repository to Dropbox folder